 Training, qualifications & experience

-As well as working privately with clients, I volunteer in a low-cost counselling agency.
+As well as working privately with clients, I have volunteered in a low-cost counselling agency for four years.
 I have also worked as a volunteer counsellor at the University of East Anglia Counselling Service and I served as a listening volunteer for the Samaritans for ten years

 Training and Qualifications